JoseDeFreitas/BulkCreateGoogleDrive/README.md

 After you've completed all of the steps, you are ready to run the program.
-You now have a Google test application, with the Google Drive API enabled (so the program can manage your Google Drive files), and with created OAuth credentials (that the program uses to access to your account).
+You now have a Google test application, with the Google Drive API enabled (so the program can manage your Google Drive files), and with created OAuth credentials (that the program uses to access your account).

 To run the program, unzip the .rar file.
 You'll see a folder that has the executable file of the program, alongside other files.
 Remember the .json file you downloaded earlier?
 Well,